steveJ34/Term_DE1/term_DE1_description.md

 #### Player Level (Players_Analytic)

 * Question 1: Which players averaged over 25 points per game?
-* Question 2: How many players averaged between 10 and 20 points per game?
-* Question 3: Who was the most time (48 minutes) efficient scorer in the league?
+* Question 2: Who was the most time (48 minutes) efficient scorer in the league?
-* Question 4: What players played less than or equal to half the season but scored over 15 points a game?
+* Question 3: What players played less than or equal to half the season but scored over 15 points a game?

 ### DATA MART: